The Bible in Its Traditions

 Byz V S TR Nes

-13 Is anyone among you suffering
+13 SIf someone among you is suffering

 13b chant Eph 5:19; Col 3:16